adarshbalu/mini_calc/README.md

 ## About

-Mini Calc is a minimal calculator with all the basic calculation operations.
+Mini Calc is a minimal calculator UI with all the basic calculation operations.

 ## Features :